-Sootblowers are used to remove fireside deposits from heat transfer surfaces in kraft recovery boilers; as such they are of vital importance for the thermal performance and production capacity of the boilers.
-The ability of a sootblower jet to remove a deposit is directly related to the jet strength (or force) exerted on the deposit during blowing.
-While many studies have been performed over the past two decades to examine jet characteristics and interaction with tubes and deposits, most was performed under well controlled conditions in the laboratory [1-3].
+Sootblowers are used to remove fireside deposits from heat transfer surfaces in kraft recovery boilers.
+As such, they are of vital importance for the thermal performance and production capacity of the boilers.
+The ability of a sootblower jet to remove a deposit is directly related to the jet strength (force) exerted on the deposit during blowing.
+Many studies have been performed over the past two decades to examine jet characteristics and interaction with tubes and deposits; most studies were performed under well controlled laboratory conditions [1-3].

 In late 2007, a collaborative project was initiated by Andritz to systematically measure sootblower jet strength in-situ [4].
-The study involved designing and constructing two force-measurement systems and using them to determine the jet force directly in operating recovery boilers.
-Prior to this, no similar study has been reported in the literature owing understandably to the harsh environment in the boilers.
+The study involved designing and constructing two forcemeasurement systems to use in determining the jet force directly in operating recovery boilers.
+Prior to this project, no similar study has been reported in the literature, owing understandably to the harsh environment in the boilers.

-The objectives of this study were to obtain field data on jet strength, compare them with laboratory data, and to use them to validate the SJT (Sootblower Jet Turbulence) model that has been developed over the years at the University of Toronto for predicting the behavior of sootblower jets [5,6].
+The objectives of this study were to obtain field data on jet strength, compare them with laboratory data, and use them to validate the SJT (Sootblower Jet Turbulence) model that has been developed through the years at the University of Toronto for predicting the behavior of sootblower jets [5,6].

 A total of four field trials were conducted.
-The first three trials (Trials 1, 2 and 3) were carried out in a recovery boiler at the SCA packaging mill in Obbola, Sweden, while the 4th trial (Trial 4) was in a recovery boiler at the Södra Cell mill in Värö, Sweden.
-The force-measurement probe design, test procedures, and the results obtained from the first two trials (Part I of the project) have been discussed in detail in a paper published recently in TAPPI Journal by Saviharju et al. [4].
-The main conclusions obtained in Part I were that at a given sootblowing lance pressure, the jet force diminished markedly with an increase in distance between the sootblower nozzle and the target.
-At 1 m (3 feet) from the nozzle, the jet exerted only 10% of its maximum possible force on the same target.
-At a longer distance, the jet struck the target not only with a weaker force but also for a shorter period of time.
+The first three trials (Trials 1, 2 and 3) were carried out in a recovery boiler at the SCA packaging mill in Obbola, Sweden.
+The fourth trial (Trial 4) was in a recovery boiler at the Södra Cell mill in Värö, Sweden.
+The force-measurement probe design, test procedures, and results obtained from the first two trials (Part I of the project) have been discussed in detail in a paper published recently in TAPPI Journal by Saviharju et al. [4].

+The main conclusions obtained in Part I were that, at a given sootblowing lance pressure, the jet force diminished markedly with an increase in distance between the sootblower nozzle and the target.
+At 1 m from the nozzle, the jet exerted only 10% of its maximum possible force on the same target.
+At a longer distance, the jet struck the target not only with a weaker force, but also for a shorter period of time.

 These trials also showed that the jet strength fluctuated widely, particularly when the jet was close to the target.
-The fluctuation was due mainly to the vibration of the target as it was struck by the jet, and to a lesser extent, to the change in jet strength caused by platen swinging, and the tremor of the system that held the target.
+The fluctuation was due mainly to the vibration of the target as it was struck by the jet and to a lesser extent, the change in jet strength caused by platen swinging and tremor of the system that held the target.
 The surrounding flue gas temperature was found to have an insignificant effect on jet strength.

-This paper concerns Part 2 of the collaborative project, involving Trial 3 in which different target sizes and shapes were used, and Trial 4 in a different recovery boiler using a different design of force-measurement system.
+This paper concerns Part II of the collaborative project involving Trial 3, which used different target sizes and shapes, and Trial 4, which used a different recovery boiler with a different force-measurement system design.